handsomeguy1/https-github.com-shujashakir-authorship-inflation-ai/README.md

 ### Citation
 - If you use this dataset or code, please cite as:
 Shakir, S. (2025).
-When Collaboration Becomes Currency: The Paradox of Authorship Inflation in the AI Age.
-[GitHub Repository]. https://github.com/shujashakir/authorship-inflation-ai
+When Collaboration Becomes Currency: The Paradox of Authorship Inflation in the AI Age. https://github.com/shujashakir/authorship-inflation-ai

 ### License
 - Released under the MIT License.